Understanding Dry Gas Seals: Types, Applications, and Benefits

 • Provides redundancy, safety, and enhanced leakage control.

-Double Opposed Dry Gas Seal
+Double Opposed Gas Seal for High-Pressure Gas Systems

 • Two sets of faces arranged oppositely.